Kimba - Cleve - Franklin Harbour

 Kimba - Cleve - Franklin Harbour faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The three schools in Kimba - Cleve - Franklin Harbour have a combined enrollment of 691 students, operating under typical Australian school conditions with balanced educational opportunities.
-All three schools offer integrated K-12 education for academic continuity.
+Educational participation is high, with 26.2% of residents currently enrolled in formal education, including 14.0% in primary, 6.9% in secondary, and 1.1% in tertiary education.
+Kimba - Cleve - Franklin Harbour has 3 schools with a combined enrollment of 691 students, operating under typical Australian school conditions (ICSEA: 978) and offering balanced educational opportunities.
+All 3 schools provide integrated K-12 education for academic continuity.

 Frequently Asked Questions - Education